Prarthana-10/Sorting_Visualizer-master/README.md

 Wide Range of Data Sets: Test sorting algorithms on arrays of various sizes, from 10 to 150 elements.
 Deployment
 The project is deployed and accessible at: Sorting Visualizer

+## Deployment
+The project is deployed and accessible at: [Sorting Visualizer](https://prarthana-10.github.io/Sorting_Visualizer-master/)

 ## Getting Started:
 To explore the Sorting Visualizer locally, follow these steps: